SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 scan), and for those situations, the Loadable Modules scripts will fall back to the stock Synchronet behavior.

-A note about DDReadPersonalMail.js:
-For reading personal email, DDReadPersonalMail.js contains a line that you can change to configure the reader to start up in list mode or reader mode.
-To change that, open DDReadPersonalMail.js using a text editor and search for the text "var readerStartmode" (without the quotes).
-You can set the value to "read" to have the reader start in reader mode or "list" to start in list mode.

 Command shell setup
 -------------------